eengl/ncepvpn/README.md

 ## Notes

-`ncepvpn` v1.1.0 and newer will create an openconnect config file, `.openconnect`, in the user's home directory.
+`ncepvpn` v1.1.0+ will create an openconnect config file, `.openconnect`, in the user's home directory.
 This gives the user the flexibility to add openconnect flags without the need to modify the `ncepvpn` script.
 The required flags will remain statically typed in the script in order for `ncepvpn` to maintain its intended behavior.
 The flags are: `-u`, `--background`, and `--pid-file=`.

 Please read the openconnect manual for proper syntax of the openconnect config file.